 Strength of Initial Aroma

-Pink Pepper Oil Uses
+Pink Peppercorn Essential Oil Uses

-[B.M.
+Source: B.M.
 Lawrence, Progress in Essential Oils.
 (Perfumer & Flavorist 22 no. 5, 1997), 76-78.
 Source cited in Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
-United Kingdom: Churchill Livingstone Elsevier, 2014), 385.]
+United Kingdom: Churchill Livingstone Elsevier, 2014), 385.

-Tisserand and Young do not indicate any special precautions when using Black Pepper Oil.
+Tisserand and Young do not indicate any special precautions when using Pink Pepper Oil.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 385.]

 Important Information About the Profiles

 The essential oil information provided on AromaWeb is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
+The references to safety information, constituents and percentages is generalized information.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.